Flower7C3/wp-html-compression/readme.txt

 = I'd like to compress the contents of &lt;script&gt; tags.
 Can I do this? =

-Until an admin panel is created, you'll have to edit the file from the "Plugins" menu in the WordPress admin.
+Until a settings page is created, you'll have to edit the file from the "Plugins" menu in the WordPress admin.
 Look for the $compress_js variable and set it to true.

 = Will this work for WordPress version x.x.x? =

-This plugin has only been tested with version of WordPress as early as 2.8.4.
+This plugin has only been tested with versions of WordPress as early as 2.8.4.
 For anything older, you'll have to see for yourself.

 == Screenshots ==